Sharing inspiration, insight and interesting ideas

 Why would they go out of their way to support an organisation they once respected that made them feel insignficant during a recruitment process?

 What I’m talking about here is really just common courtesy in the recruitment process and a wonderful opportunity to build a positive reputation.
-When I worked in recruitment, it was shocking how often I ask for feedback on behalf of my candidates and either get no feedback or weak feedback.
+When I worked in recruitment, it was shocking how often I asked for feedback on behalf of my candidates and either get no feedback or weak feedback.
 It’s such a missed opportunity!

-When I help my candidates prepare for interview, I will invite them to step into your shoes, it see things from your perspective.
+When I helped my candidates prepare for interview, I invited them to step into your shoes, it see things from your perspective.

 I invite you to do the same with your candidates.
 Imagine you have spent days, weeks, maybe even months preparing for an interview with your dream organisation.
 You’ve researched and sifted through your career history brainstorming and preparing answers.
 Surfed social media to keep abreast of the latest and your family and friends are wondering where you’ve disappeared to.
 Then the big day arrives, and you show up, giving it your all.